conanwu777/Voxel_landscape/README.md

 * Different player modes
 * Day-Night shift
 * Runs at >~ 50 FPS in full screen mode on iMac
+* Virtually infinite map (larger than what one can possible visit in days, then it might start to repeat after that)
+* Rendering over 160 blocks at any direction at any given time, which make 26214400 (320 * 320 * 256) possiblly visiable blocks in view

 ## Screenshots